bpvgoncalves/pbkdf2/README.md

 This the R6 OOP version.
 The PBDKF2_READER class is instantiated with the password, salt, number of iterations, and HMAC function to be used in the algorithm.
 The read(count) method generates enough blocks to return the requested number of expanded key bytes.
 If the count is not a multiple of the underlying block size (the hash length), then read(count) saves the leftover bytes.
 Additional calls to read(count) return subsequent bytes from the sequence defined by the parameters, beginning with any leftover bytes, as if reading from a stream.
 The close() method makes the remainder of the expanded key bytes inaccesible, so further calls to read(count) will throw an error.

+## Unit Tests

+In PBKDF2, the actual calculations that map a passphrase and salt to key bytes are carried out in the pseudorandom function, either one specified as an argument, or the default hmac with algorithm sha-256 in the r digest package.
+The unit tests verify that the pseudorandom function is called correctly and that the resulting key bytes are assembled and selected correctly to provide the result.
+The unit tests rely primarily on published test vectors, but can also rely on the results of direct calls to the specified pseudorandom function for some simple cases, such as when the test specifies just one iteration.

 ## References

 IETF RFC 8018